This is your “official” weekend getaway in McKinney, Texas, to enjoy with friends and family.

 For a quaint getaway weekend, another excellent restaurant recommendation is The Yard.
 There are plenty of places to sit outside under the canopy of grand oaks, patio seating, and plenty of space to play, eat and drink outside and inside.
 The Yard doesn’t take reservations, and seating is first-come, first-serve.
 They have a small outdoor bar and food station for beverages if you have to wait for your table.
 It’s the perfect place to gather with friends and family.

-If you get the chance, do read the story about Hugs Cafe.
+If you get the chance, read the story about Hugs Cafe.
 When we heard the story about it, everyone was tearing up.

 Food Walks Of Texas Tour